calooper/Jets/README.md

 A class called JetApplication is where the program starts from the main method.
-The main calls a launch method where the user is immediately prompted with a menu of item choices to choose from:
+The main calls a launch method where the user is immediately prompted with a menu of items choices to choose from:

 1. List fleet
 2. Fly all jets